-There’s little to separate the two, other than the obvious - the Porsche 718 Cayman is a fastback coupe, the Porsche 718 Boxster is a roadster and both are available to test drive at Porsche Centre Bristol, Swindon, Tewkesbury and Cardiff.
+There’s little to separate the two, other than the obvious - the Porsche 718 Cayman is a fastback coupe, the Porsche 718 Boxster is a roadster and both are now sought after for the Porsche Approved stock at Porsche Centre Bristol, Swindon, Tewkesbury and Cardiff.

 There isn't a lot of difference between the two when it comes to boot space, although the Porsche 718 Cayman does offer slightly more rear visibility than the Porsche 718 Boxster when the roof is up, not that the roof is remotely in the way.

 Traditionally, the base level Porsche Cayman used to offer more power than similar Porsche Boxsters, but they both now share the same engine whether the roof is hard or soft top.